Genus zero modular operad and absolute Galois group: Operads

 \subsubsection{Symmetry of the DM--Stack}

-In the classical literature, it is common to endow the moduli space of genus 0 curves and marked points with an antiholomorphic involution $j: \C\to \C$, where $j^2=Id_{\C}$.
-The motivation for this comes from the study of real algebraic curves.
-However, such an antiholomorphic involution causes trouble with orientability problems, which we want to avoid.
-Therefore, we introduce a {\it holomorphic} involution.
-The study of this new involution, in a categorical framework, is the subject of the next paragraphs.
+In real algebraic geometry, a classical approach is to endow the moduli space of genus 0 curves and marked points with a antiholomorphic involution $j: \C\to \C$ such that $j^2=Id_{\C}$.
+This method leads to real algebraic curves.
+However, using an antiholomorphic involution induces orientability problems, which we want to avoid.

+Instead, we introduce a {\it holomorphic} involution.
+This construction will lead to a split algebra structure.
+More precisely, a {\it split quaternionic structure} is considered.
+It is extensively used in general gravity and also appears in supersymmetry.
+Recently, this type of algebraic structures, attracted some attention in the domains of relativity and particle theories.
+Since the vector part of the split quaternions, represents the (2+1)-Minkowski space-time, and not the usual 3-dimensional Euclidean space \cite{Gog1}.

 Consider an affine orientable symmetry group where for any $x\in \C$, and consider the representation of this group as follows.
-Let $C/T$ be a stable curve with $n$ marked points:
+Let $C/T$ be an $n$-pointed stable curve:

-A frame, given by the three points $0,1, \infty$ and the group action of $G$, is defined on the sphere.
-This frame partitions the sphere into four quadrants, all incident at a common vertex: the fixed point under the involution.
-This group action of $G$ on the sphere maps the marked points $x_i(t)$ on $C$ (sections at a geometric point $t$ of $T$), lying in a given quadrant of the sphere, to their diagonally opposite quadrant.